Cook Like Czechs

 Czech Potato Dumplings – Bramborové knedlíky

-Potato dumplings are an absolute staple of Czech cuisine.
-If you are a fan of Czech gastronomy, then I have a simple, detailed recipe for making homemade potato dumplings from scratch.
+Potato dumplings are a staple of Czech cuisine.
+If you are a fan of Czech gastronomy, I have a simple and detailed recipe for making homemade potato dumplings from scratch.

 Servings: 2 dumpling rolls